 Central Banks have become big players in the gold market and now control 10% of the total market demand.
 Now, this wasn’t always the case.
-Just ten years ago, the Central Banks were main suppliers via their policy of dumping gold into the market.
-However, the Central Bank strategy to sell gold into the market to depress the price, had quite the opposite effect.
+Just ten years ago, the Central Banks were the main suppliers via their policy of dumping gold into the market.
+However, the Central Bank's strategy to sell gold into the market to depress the price had quite the opposite effect.

 For example, Central Banks dumped over 2,600 metric tons of gold into the market between 2003 and 2007, according to data from the World Gold Council.
 So, what kind of impact on price did the sale of 84 million oz of Central Bank gold have on the market during that period?
 The price of gold nearly doubled from $363 in 2003 to $695 in 2007.

 The last year Central Banks sold gold into the market was in 2009.
 However, it was only 34 metric tons.
 Since 2010, Central Banks have been net purchases of gold.
 Between 2010 and 2017, Central Banks purchased nearly 3,700 metric tons (mt) or a stunning 119 million oz of gold.